Aceinna/docs_aceinna-dmu380/330BI/evb_330BI.rst

     :align: center

 The OpenIMU330BI Eval Board is attached to a fixture for easy handling and isolation of the back side of the board from any contact.
-The EVB interfaces to the main connector of the OpenIMU300EZ as well as the OpenIMU330 evaluation module.
+The EVB interfaces to the main connector of the OpenIMU330 evaluation module.
 The EVB and IMU module are mounted together to a precision fixture to assist in testing.
-The OpenIMU300EVB uses an
+The OpenIMU330EVB uses an
 FTDI 4-port Serial-to-USB converter to allow you to communicate with between the OpenIMU serial ports and a laptop computer.
 There are also jumper connections to use to connect to the device's primary SPI port.
 Use the JTAG interface to directly download compiled code to the device quickly.